-Forced labor became a defining feature of life for Jews under the Nazi regime.
-While Nazi policies eventually introduced forced labor at camps such as Auschwitz and Dachau, it was not part of policymakers' inital plans.
+Many people were excluded from the Nazis' so-called "national community" ("Volksgemeinschaft") and targeted as racial, political, or social outsiders.
+Nazi anti-Jewish policies became increasingly radical.
+Forced labor became a defining feature of life for Jewish people under the Nazi regime.
+Although Nazi policies eventually introduced forced labor at camps such as Auschwitz and Dachau, it was not part of policymakers' inital plans.
 Instead, forced labor was often used at first simply to humiliate so-called “racial enemies” and assert Nazi dominance.

 The featured image shows a ritual of public humiliation, in which Jewish men and women were forced to scrub the streets to remove political slogans that were critical of Germany’s annexation of Austria—an event also known as the Anschluss.1 In the background, members of the German SA and SS look on, joined by an apparently enthusiastic crowd of civilian spectators.
 In the days and weeks following the Anschluss, there was a rapid rise in anti-Jewish violence across Austria—particularly in Vienna, where 90 percent of Austria’s Jewish population lived.2

 In forcing Jews to perform acts of menial labor, German authorities acted upon antisemitic ideas about Jews being unproductive, lazy, and overprivileged.
 Nazi officials encouraged children and crowds to watch and to participate in these kinds of ritual humilations,3 which could last hours or even days.
 In doing so, the regime also sought to create public acceptance for treating Jews as outsiders.4 Distributing photographs of these events aided that effort.
 Images similar to this one were widely circulated at the time by the antisemitic Nazi publication, Der Stürmer.